Repacking GRR clients¶

 After running the repack you should have binaries available in the UI

-under Binaries → installers and also on the filesystem under
+under manage binaries → installers and also on the filesystem under

 Repacking Clients: Signing installer binaries¶